freyam/sublime/README.md

 # cp-windows-setup
-Windows Setup for Competitive Programming [Sublime Text 3]
+Windows Setup for Competitive Programming using C++ [Sublime Text 3]